elbitapmoC/gh-topic-exploration/README.md

 1. Run `npm install`
 1. Create a .env file to access.
    - At the root create a file > name it: `.env.local`
      - PLEASEEEE make sure this file name is correct!
      - Otherwise the content will not load up when you search.
 (I came across this issue while testing.)
    - Update the content in the file to: `GITHUB_ACCESS_TOKEN = PASTE_KEY_HERE`
    - Replace PASTE_KEY_HERE with your Access Token.
    - Save
 1. Run `npm run dev`
 1. Finally, load up `http://localhost:3000` and have fun and enjoy the Github explorer!

-### Future Improvements
+### Future Improvements / Thoughts

-- Code Structuring
 - React -> Svelte
 - Refactoring
-  - I'd like to use styled components for component specific styles
-  - and Keep tailwind for those quick on the go class additions.
 - Additional Features (I'd like to recreate Github's full Explorer)
   - Pagination (Resources below, maybe something to tackle later.
 For fun.)
     - https://stackoverflow.com/questions/48116781/github-api-v4-how-can-i-traverse-with-pagination-graphql